Apply to be a Resident Advisor or Spiritual Life Advisor

 - Participate in interviews.

-- Must be available for Housing and Residence Life (HRL) formation and training (two weeks before NSO starts in August and a few days before classes start in January).
+- Must be available for HRL Formation: two weeks before NSO starts in August, a few days after check-outs in December, and come back for Spring NSO.

 Many students' financial aid may be affected by the RA/SLA compensation package.
 Please check with the Financial Aid Office about your individual situation.